WS-UB/WiSEHub/README.md

-# WiSeHub: Architecture to deploy a building-scale WiFi-sensing system
+# WiSenseHub: Architecture to deploy a building-scale WiFi-sensing system

 The smart buildings of the future need to understand the movement and occupancy of the people in the environment.
 Using cameras to provide this context can be privacy-invasive.
 Alternatively, installing dedicated hardware to sense the environment can be cost-prohibitive and limit ubiquitous adoption.